sevensixteeeen/Python-class/README.md

 ## Python self parameter
 > The self parameter is a reference to the current instance of the class.
-> It is used to access properties and methods that belong to to the class.
+> It is used to access properties and methods that belong to the class.

 **Ex:**
 ```Python